Principle of Relativity and The Perturbative Quantum Gravity: Quantum relativity in QFT

 For theories with dynamic metrics, assuming a Minkowski spacetime is no longer trivial.
 To effectively manage the theory, the conditions need to be generalized to tensor forms.

-$x^\perp$ represents time-like coordinate value, that is normal to a space-like hypersurface $V$ (Eq.~\ref{eq:Pcond1} must hold for arbitrary $V$).
-Furthermore, to naturally generalize Eq.~\ref{eq:quantization} to a tensor form, the following condition should be met for each component of $P_\nu ^{\mu}$.
+$x^\perp$ denotes a parameter labeling a point along a time-like curve, $\gamma$.
+Since there is no preferred observer, $x^\perp$ may be specified at an arbitrary point on any $\gamma$.
+For each such point, $V$ denotes a space-like integrable hypersurface that is orthogonal to $\gamma$ at $x^\perp$ and extends to spatial infinity.
+To naturally generalize Eq.~\ref{eq:quantization} to a tensor form, the following condition should be met for each component of $P_\nu ^{\mu}$.

-Here, $\nabla_\nu$ denotes the covariant derivative defined using the Levi-Civita connection, while $\vec{e}^{\, \mu}$ and $\vec{E}_{\mu}$ are the contravariant and covariant basis vectors, respectively. $n$ is used to distinguish the quantum fields (the same $n$ used in $T^{(n)}$).
-By using the metric compatibility condition, $\nabla_\nu g_{\alpha \beta} = 0$, a particular case of Eq.~\ref{eq:Pcond2} for $g_{\alpha \beta}$ is expressed as below.
+Here, $\nabla_\nu$ denotes the covariant derivative defined using the Levi-Civita connection, while $\vec{e}^{\, \mu}$ and $\vec{E}_{\mu}$ are the contravariant and covariant basis vectors, respectively. $n$ is used to distinguish the quantum fields (the same $n$ used in $T^{(n)} _N$).

+By using the metric compatibility condition, $\nabla_\nu g_{\alpha \beta} = 0$, a particular case of Eq.~\ref{eq:Pcond2} for $n=g$ (the metric) is expressed as below.

 Like the other relations involving the commutator in QFT, the locality is introduced for $g_{\alpha \beta}$ and $T^{(g) \mu} _\nu$, further refining the condition of Eq.~\ref{eq:Pg}.